-Selecting and paying for adequate primary health insurance coverage is your responsibility.
-You should read your insurance policy to determine what is and is not covered.
-Pre-existing conditions, sports injuries, and dental care, for example, may not be covered by basic medical insurance.
-It is your responsibility to determine whether your policy meets your particular needs.
-Before deciding to use your health insurance policy, you should contact the provider to determine whether the policy will cover you overseas for the duration of your stay.
+O O • O Selecting and paying for adequate You should read your insurance conditions, sports injuries, and dimedical insurance.
+It is your responsitional reads. policy to dental care, etermine what is a for example, may nd is not covered not be covered by Pre-existing basic Before deciding to use your health insurance policy, you should contact the provider to determine whether the policy will cover you overseas for the duration of your stay.
 Find out what sort of documentation you must present for reimbursement of costs incurred overseas.
 You may also purchase the policy used by Dickinson students during the academic year.
 Please contact the Office of Student Accounts for further information about the Dickinson health insurance plan.
 (This is for Dickinson students only).
-On the Student Agreement form , which you signed when you applied, you provided the insurance company name and policy number for your medical coverage.
+On the Student Agreement form, which you signed when you applied, you provided the insurance company name and policy number for your medical coverage.
 If that information should change, please notify the Center for Global Study and Engagement immediately.
-Up-to-date, accurate insurance information is needed in case of emergency and is also mandatory if your program requires a letter issued by the Center for Global Study and Engagement in support of your student visa.
-Make note of your insurance company contact information and policy number in your own essential records, which you take with you overseas.
-Also leave the information with someone at home.
-If you have special health needs , discuss them with the On-campus Coordinator and/or the Center for Global Study and Engagement before departure.
-Thinking ahead about how you will cope with special health needs is essential.
-Do not assume that the same services or medications you use at home will be available in the host country.
+Up-to-date, accurate insurance information is needed in case emergency and is also mandatory if your program requires a letter issued by the Center for Global Study and Engagement in support of your student visa.
+If that d eded in case of Make note of your insurance con essential records, which you take someone at home.
+If you have special health need the Center for Global Study and you will cope with special health medications you use at home wil Engagement needs is es ent before departur ssential.
+Do not as e.
+Thinking aheasume that the same ad about how

-As a rule, an insurance card will not be accepted for payment of medical expen Be prepared to pay cash for treatment and keep receipts to present to your insurance company for reimbursement.
+Ш As a rule, an insurance card will not be accepted for payment of medical expenses overseas Be prepared to pay cash for treatment and keep receipts to present to your insurance company for reimbursement.
 Before going overseas, contact your insurance company to know exactly what you will need to send them in order to be reimbursed.
 Verify if the documents provided by doctors and pharmacies from another country will have to be translated into English.
 In some countries with socialized medicine, country-specific student health insurance coverage is required and is included in the program fee.
 While this usually covers most routine care, it is NOT a substitute for the required primary health and accident insurance purchased in the U.S. Canceling your policy while abroad puts you at serious health and financial risk, in the case that you become ill or need medical attention while abroad and have no health insurance • coverage.